Nosto/wiki-docs/implementing-nosto/implement-psn/README.md

 - By default, the Nosto autoloader is enabled and content will be automatically injected into the templates on the page.
 - Attribution is automatically handled by Nosto as it knows which HTML template was used in what campaign.
-- If your client is on Shopify, we recommend to evaluate our [dynamic product cards](https://docs.nosto.com/shopify/styling-options-dynamic-product-cards) which allow you to re-use your existing product cards.
+- If your client is on Shopify, we recommend to use our [dynamic product cards](https://docs.nosto.com/shopify/styling-options-dynamic-product-cards) which allow you to re-use your existing product cards.
 - You can make use of several [Nosto-variables](https://help.nosto.com/en/articles/2002516-available-variables-and-attributes-for-nosto-campaigns) inside of your template (mostly applicable for clients not using the dynamic product cards).
   - You will find a full reference and examples in the Nosto backend when you're building your template.